huacnlee/rails-settings-cached/README.md

 ## Readonly field

-Some times you may need use Setting before Rails initialize, for example `config/devise.rb`
+Sometimes you may need to use Setting before Rails is initialized, for example `config/devise.rb`

 ```rb
 Devise.setup do |config|